Background

 Stakeholder Contributions Received

-We appreciate all the interest in the SB254 study and the submissions that have been made so far.
-As submissions are received, they are being reviewed to ensure that they do not contain any overt political statements, commercial content, inflammatory tone, and other inappropriate material, as determined by CEA in its sole discretion, and thus will not be accepted for publication as part of the Study report.
-Each week, CEA will post an updated file in this section of the website, with all the submissions that have been reviewed.
+We appreciate all the interest in the SB254 study and the submissions.
+They have been reviewed to ensure that they do not contain any overt political statements, commercial content, inflammatory tone, and other inappropriate material, as determined by CEA in its sole discretion, and thus will not be accepted for publication as part of the Study report.

 Additional Resources